fastlorenzo/redelk-kibana-app/README.md

 Currently, working functionalities are:
 - Manual ingestion of IOC (file type only)
+- Management of IP lists (add/delete)
-- Display stats on summary page + link to RedELK dashboards
+- Display RedELK dashboards

-This application is compatible with Elastic stack v7.9.2+
+This application is compatible with Elastic stack v7.10.0

 ## Screenshots